mciano/Credit_Risk_Analysis/README.md

 ![](/Resources/5_Smoteenn_sampling.png)

-- Accuracy: A high-risk application of 0.01 is predicted and is actually correct.
+**Precision:** A high-risk application of 0.01 is predicted and is actually correct.

-Recall: 0.70 of the actual high-risk application was correctly identified.
+**Recall:** 0.70 of the actual high-risk application was correctly identified.

 ![](/Resources/6_Smoteenn_classification.png)